-1. More Storage for Less Money
+2. More Storage for Less Money

-After you deduct 1.3GB for iOS 9, you have almost no space for the 12-MP pictures you'll take, the 4K videos you'll shoot, your music collection or iTunes movies, which can take up between 1 and 3GB depending on resolution.
+After you deduct 1.3GB for iOS 9, you have almost no space for the 12-MP pictures you'll take, the 4K videos you'll shoot, your music collection or iTunes movies, which can take up between 1GB and 3GB depending on resolution.
+Apple heavily promotes its Live Photos feature, which creates animations of your stills, at double the size of regular JPGs.
 Some popular iOS games can also eat as much as 1GB to 2GB a piece.
 If you really want to make the most of your iPhone, you need to add another $100 to the price to get 64GB of storage.

 3. Higher-res screens

 Apple's tagline for the iPhone 6s and 6s plus is "the only thing that's changed is everything," but "everything" apparently doesn't include screen resolution.
 In 2014, the company finally released its first full-HD phone, the iPhone 6 Plus — two years after the first 1080p Android handset debuted.
-Today's iPhone 6s Plus is still stuck at 1920 x 1080 while the mainstream 6s clocks in at a mere 1334 x 750.
-By contrast, the Sony Xperia Z5 Premium has a 4K (3840 x 2160) display and several mainstream Android phones offer 2560 x 1440 screens, which makes them a lot sharper for high-res video viewing, reading and gaming.
+Today's iPhone 6s Plus is still stuck at 1920 x 1080, while the mainstream 6s clocks in at a mere 1334 x 750 and the iPhone SE provides only 1136 x 640 pixels.

-3. Customization, widgets and skins
+5. Customization, widgets and skins

-4. Many more hardware options, including rugged phones
+6. Many more hardware options, including rugged phones

 Google's marketing tagline for Android is "Be Together.
 Not the Same."
 That makes sense, because the platform appears on hundreds of different phone models around the world.
 You can get Android phones with giant screens, small screens, built-in projectors, QWERTY keyboards and replaceable batteries.